 The government servicing PSP shall carry out the payment instruction and submit the verified list of successful and failed fund transfers and other relevant details to the government entity disbursing the fund.
-Subject to the agreement with the government entity, the government servicing PSP may collect fees from the government entity for the electronic fund transfer services.
+Subject to agreement with the government entity, the government servicing PSP may collect fees from the 1 2 government entity for the electronic fund transfer services.

-In case of unsuccessful digital disbursement, there shall be a recovery mechanism that will ensure the continuity of delivery of payment services: Provided, That in cases of calamities or other emergencies, where payments through digital means may be affected, non-digital payout channels may be explores.
+In case of unsuccessful digital disbursement, there shall be a recovery 4 mechanism that will ensure the continuity of delivery of payment services: Provided, That in cases of calamities or other emergencies, where payments through digital 5 means may be affected, non-digital payout channels may be explored.
+6

-SECTION 6.
-Adoption of Digital Payments for Government Collections. - All government entities, including but not limited to national government agencies (NGAs), foreign-based government agencies, all government corporations, local government units (LGUs), State Universities and Colleges (SUCs), and local universities and colleges (LUCs), shall offer digital collection as a mode, in addition to acceptance of cash payment, for the collection of taxes, fees, tolls, imposts and other revenues, including non-income collections and receipts.
+7 SEC.
+6. Adoption of Digital Payments for Government Collections. - All 8 government entities, including but not limited to national government agencies 9 (NGAs), for eign-based government agencies, all government corporations, local 10 government units (LGUs), State Universities and Colleges (SUCs), and local universities and colleges (LUCs), shall offer digital collection as a mode, in addition to acceptance 11 of cash payment, for the collection of taxes, fees, tolls, imposts and other revenues, 12 including non-income collections and receipts.
+13

-Government entities shall utilize secure payment processing solutions to ensure acceptance of various digital payment methods.
-For this purpose, said government entities may engage the services of established PSPs: Provided, That government entities shall avail only of interoperable digital payment solutions.
-Notwithstanding any law to the contrary, partner PSP of a government entity shall not be limited to government servicing banks.
+14 Government entities shall utilize secure payment processing solutions to ensure acceptance of various digital payment methods.
+For this purpose, said government 15 entities may engage the services of established PSPs: Provided, That government 16 entities shall avail only of interoperable digital payment solutions.
+Notwithstanding any 17 law to the contrary, partner PSP of a government entity shall not be limited to 18 19 government servicing banks.

-SECTION 7.
-Adoption of Interoperable Digital Payment Solutions. - The BSP shall implement initiatives that aim to accelerate the adoption by all PSPs of interoperable digital payment technologies and appropriate standards thereof, such as but not limited to the National Quick Response (QR) Code Standard meant to hasten the interoperability of QR-driven payment services and eliminate the need for merchants and clients to maintain several accounts.
+SEC.
+7. Adoption of Interoperable Digital Payment Solutions. - The 20 21 BSP shall implement initiatives that aim to accelerate the adoption by all PSPs of 22 interoperable digital payment technologies and appropriate standards thereof, such 23 as but not limited to the National Quick Response (QR) Code Standard meant to hasten 24 the interoperability of QR-driven payment services and eliminate the need for merchants and clients to maintain several accounts.
+25 electronic invoices and/or official receipts to payors, regular audit reports, and other technical features that will aid in the fulfillment of the objectives of this Act.
+To ensure that these digital payment solutions adhere to applicable international standards on information security, data privacy, and electronic data interchange between financial institutions, among others, government entities shall avail of digital payment solutions under the BSP's National Retail Payment System Framework.

-In addition, NGAs, government corporations, SUCs, LGUs, and merchants shall undertake measures to promote the adoption of the Open Finance Framework in accordance with the guidelines set forth under the applicable BSP rules and regulations which will enable sharing of customer-permissioned financial data and foster adherence to data security and privacy standards.
+26 In addition, NGAs, government corporations, SUCs, LGUs and merchants shall 27 undertake measures to promote the adoption of the Open Finance Framework in 28 accordance with the guidelines set forth under the applicable BSP rules and regulations 29 which will enable sharing of customer-permissioned financial data and foster 30 adherence to data security and privacy standards.